What California is doing right in responding to the coronavirus pandemic

 Silicon Valley employees started working from home

-In early March, health officials in northern California were recommending that companies allow employees to work work from home.
-Employers were urged to stagger starting and closing times.
-Companies were asked to suspend nonessential travel.
+In early March, health officials in northern California recommended that companies allow employees to work from home, suspend nonessential travel and stagger starting and closing times.

-Apple encouraged its Silicon Valley employees to work from home, according to a company spokesperson.
-Its Seattle employees also began working remotely.

-The iPhone maker's headquarters is in Cupertino.
-It also has offices in Santa Clara.

-"So much of the businesses, particularly in northern California, are the tech businesses.
-And companies like Google and Apple and Salesforce and others told their employees to work from home as early as March 5," Wachter said.
+"So much of the businesses, particularly in northern California, are the tech businesses, and companies like Google and Apple and Salesforce and others told their employees to work from home as early as March 5," said Wachter.

 San Francisco Bay area issues shelter-in-place order

-In one of the most draconian measures at the time, nearly seven million people across a wide swath of Northern California, including Silicon Valley, were ordered to shelter in place effective March 16.
+In a measure considered draconian at the time, nearly seven million Northern Californians were ordered to shelter in place March 16.

-Along with San Francisco, residents in San Mateo, Santa Clara, Marin, Alameda, and Contra Costa counties, as well as the city of Berkeley, were required to stay home, per orders from health officers in those jurisdictions.
+Along with San Francisco and Berkeley, residents in San Mateo, Santa Clara, Marin, Alameda, and Contra Costa counties were required to stay home, per orders from local health officers.

-Health services, grocery stores, gas stations, banks and food delivery services remained open.
-Mass transit stayed open but was to be used only for travel to and from essential services.
+Essential businesses stayed open, as did mass transit -- but only for travel to and from essential services.

-"That was no accident," Dr. George Rutherford, professor of epidemiology at the University of California San Francisco, said of the timing of the order.
-"It was the day before St. Patrick's Day which is a huge mixing event as you can imagine."
+"That was no accident," Dr. George Rutherford, professor of epidemiology at the University of California San Francisco, said of the timing.
+"It was the day before St. Patrick's Day, which is a huge mixing event as you can imagine."

-San Francisco instituted a number of initiatives to help those out of work or otherwise hurt by the lockdown, including grants for small businesses.
+San Francisco also lent assistance to those hurt by the restrictions, including grants for small businesses.

-"Why people are praising San Francisco is because everyone here knew how important it was to follow instructions and ... that is what is going to get us through, make us successful, keep us safe," San Francisco Mayor London Breed said Friday.

-Weeks after San Francisco issued the country's first shelter-in-place order for residents, hospital emergency rooms throughout the region appear to be seeing the early effects.

 Governor issues early statewide stay-at-home order

-Under the statewide order issued March 19, Californians should not leave home except for essential things such as food, prescriptions, health care and commuting to jobs considered crucial.
+On March 19, Californians were ordered not leave home except for essential needs.

 "This is a moment where we need some straight talk," Newsom told reporters at the time.
 "As individuals and as a community, we need to do more to meet this moment."

-Essential services such as groceries, pharmacies, gas stations, farmers markets, food banks, convenience stores and delivery restaurants remained open.
-As did banks, local government offices that provide services and law enforcement agencies.
+On the list of entities allowed to stay open were groceries, pharmacies, gas stations, farmers markets, food banks, convenience stores, delivery restaurants, banks, some local government offices and law enforcement agencies.

-Nonessential services such as dine-in restaurants, bars, gyms and convention centers shut down under the order.

-New York state did not issue a stay-at-home order until March 20.
-It took effect two days later.

-Health department director Dr. Barbara Ferrer said Friday the county expects 1,000 new cases or more per day as it reaches its goal of testing 10,000 people a day.

-This week, Los Angeles Mayor Eric Garcetti urged residents to wear non-medical grade face coverings when in public.
-President Donald Trump on Friday evening announced his administration was recommending Americans wear "non-medical cloth" face coverings.

-Dr. Robert David Siegel, a professor in the Department of Microbiology and Immunology at Stanford University, said California was also aided in stemming the virus' spread by strong and early public health awareness campaigns and a sprawling demography compared to places like New York City.
+California also benefited from strong and early public health awareness campaigns and a sprawling demography compared to more densely populated places like New York City, said Dr. Robert David Siegel, a microbiology and immunology professor at Stanford University.

-Wachter said California's efforts have been bold and controversial but appear to be working.
+California's efforts have been bold and controversial but appear to be working, Wachter said last week.

 (0) comments